Are you considering an electromagnetic sieve shaker but aren’t sure what the benefits are?

 To Sum It All Up

-The important thing to remember is that both the mechanical units and electronic units will yield the same results.
+The important thing to remember is that both the mechanical units and electromagnetic units will yield the same results.
 The differences are in the machines and what best suits your lab, needs, and process.

 If you have any other questions about sieve shakers or test sieves, feel free to reach out to us.